 The NRA is a member of a coalition of national sportsmen’s groups who started the Families Afield program a little more than a decade ago to promote apprentice hunting programs as a “try before you buy” approach to hunting.
 By providing an apprentice license, states allow newcomers to experience hunting under the supervision of a knowledgeable mentor before attending a hunter education course.

 During the 2015 legislative session, the Families Afield program had major victories in Iowa, Colorado and Montana, bringing the number of states participating in the program to 38.
 Also this session, Tennessee and Maine strengthened their existing apprentice hunting programs.

 The NRA opposes, under any circumstances, legislation that would make sellers of legal ivory potential criminals overnight, as well as destroy the value of property held by countless gun owners and collectors.
 Following federal rulemakings in 2014 and at the request of the Humane Society of the United States, legislation to ban the intrastate sale, possession with intent to sell, purchase, trade, and barter of legal ivory is being introduced across the country.
 These proposals are based on an entirely false premise that they will affect illegal activity in Africa and Asia.
 Thus far in 2015, 19 states and the District of Columbia have proposed to ban legal ivory.
-NRA-ILA successfully lobbied against and defeated 15 of these proposals as of mid-June and will continue to fight the five remaining proposals.
+NRA Institute for Legislative Action (NRA-ILA) successfully lobbied against and defeated 15 of these proposals as of mid-June and will continue to fight the five remaining proposals.

 E-mail your comments/questions about this site to: